gnosischain/documentation/docs/specs/consensus/proof of stake.md

 Gasper addresses the limitations of individual consensus mechanisms.
 By combining PoS and PoW, Gasper achieves a balance between security and efficiency.
 It reduces the risk of attacks by requiring participants to solve cryptographic puzzles, making it difficult for malicious actors to manipulate the network.
 Moreover, Gasper utilizes staking to ensure that even participants with smaller stakes have a chance to validate transactions, promoting decentralization.

 Gasper offers several advantages over traditional consensus mechanisms.
 Firstly, it enhances security by requiring participants to solve puzzles in addition to staking their coins.
 This makes it more challenging for attackers to compromise the network.
 Secondly, Gasper is more energy-efficient compared to PoW, as it does not solely rely on computational power.
 It reduces the environmental impact associated with mining.
-Lastly, Gasper ensures a fair and democratic participation by allowing participants with various stake sizes to contribute to the consensus process.
+Gasper ensures a fair and democratic participation by allowing participants with various stake sizes to contribute to the consensus process.

 # Weak Subjectivity: